 While you technically cannot defer medical expense claims, you do have a bit of leeway when it comes to timing your claim.
-That’s because you can claim expenses that were made within any 12-month period ending in the taxation year of your claim.
-You don’t have to use the calendar year.
+That’s because you can claim expenses made within any 12 months ending in the taxation year of your claim.
+So you don’t have to use the calendar year.

-Imagine, for example, that you didn’t have many eligible medical expenses in the first half of 2020, but then you lost your job (and your extended medical insurance coverage) due to the pandemic.
+Imagine, for example, that you didn’t have many eligible medical expenses in the first half of 2022, but then you lost your job (and your extended medical insurance coverage) due to the pandemic.
 Perhaps you then had to pay out-of-pocket for a bunch of medical expenses during the second half of the year—but the total is still barely enough to pass the claim threshold.
-In that case, it makes sense to delay your claim until the 2021 tax year—with your 12-month period spanning from, say, July 1, 2020, to June 30, 2021—so you can be sure to qualify for the credit for all the eligible expenses you’ll incur in the first half of 2021.
+In that case, it makes sense to delay your claim until the next tax year—with your 12-month period spanning from, say, July 1, 2022, to June 30, 2023—so you can be sure to qualify for the credit for all the eligible expenses you’ll incur in the first half of 2023.

 When students pay fees to a designated university, college or other educational institution, they can claim a federal tuition credit.
 This non-refundable credit reduces the amount of federal taxes owing by 15% of the eligible tuition fees paid.
 (Some, but not all, provinces have additional tuition credits on provincial taxes owing.)

-But, because students’ incomes are often quite low, it’s possible they won’t owe enough taxes to make full use of the credit.
+But, because students’ incomes are often relatively low, they may not owe enough taxes to make full use of the credit.
 In that case, they have two choices: